pedromeireless/pedromeireless/README.md

 💻   Currently stack: HTML, CSS and JavaScript (but always learning something new);

-📘   Studying: ReactJS, Node.js, React Native & Typescript
+📘   Studying: PHP, MySQL & Node.JS

 💬   About me: In my free time, I love to watch soccer (⚽️), basketball (memphis grizzlies fan), watch movies and reading.